IBS Clinic

 Mandagni (weak digestive fire) is the primary culprit in IBS development.
 When Agni weakens due to irregular eating, stress, or inappropriate food combinations, your body can't efficiently convert food into nutrients.

 This incomplete digestion produces Ama, which blocks the microcirculatory channels (srotas), further compromising nutrient absorption and waste elimination.
-Restoring Agni is the cornerstone of ibs treatment by ayurvedic principles.
+Restoring Agni is the cornerstone of ayurvedic IBS treatment principles.

 Real Patient Success Story – IBS Ayurvedic Treatment Case Study